eagletmt/ghcmod-vim/README.md

 Type `:GhcModTypeClear` to clear sub-expression's highlight.

-Sub-expressions are highlighted as `PmenuSel` by default.
+Sub-expressions are highlighted as `Search` by default.
 You can customize it by setting `g:ghcmod_type_highlight` .

 ~~~vim